Ben Augenbraun

 Nicole Albright '25

-Post-graduate Activities: PhD student [Harvard University, Biophysics]
+Post-graduate Activities: PhD student [Harvard University]

 Linden Niedeck '25